antoniogarrote/rdfstore-js/README.md

 ##Reusable modules

-rdfstore is built from a collection of general purpose modules.
-Some of these modules can easily be extracted from the library and used on their own.
+rdfstore-js is built from a collection of general purpose modules.
+Some of these modules can be easily extracted from the library and used on their own.

 This is a listing of the main modules that can be re-used:

--src/js-trees: in-memory and persisten tree data structures: binary trees, red-black trees, b-trees, etc.
+- src/js-trees: in-memory and persisten tree data structures: binary trees, red-black trees, b-trees, etc.
--src/js-sparql-parser: a SPARQL and a Turtle parsers built using the [PEG.js](http://pegjs.majda.cz/) parsing expression grammars library.
+- src/js-sparql-parser: a SPARQL and a Turtle parsers built using the [PEG.js](http://pegjs.majda.cz/) parsing expression grammars library.
--src/js-trees/src/utils: a continuation passing style inspired library for different code flow constructions -src/js-communication/src/json_ld_parser: JSON-LD parser implementation.
+- src/js-trees/src/utils: a continuation passing style inspired library for different code flow constructions
+- src/js-communication/src/json_ld_parser: JSON-LD parser implementation.
--src/js-query-enginesrc/rdf_js_interface: Javascript Interface 1.0 API implementation.
+- src/js-query-enginesrc/rdf_js_interface: Javascript Interface 1.0 API implementation.

 ##Contributing

-rdfstore is still at the beginning of its development.
+rdfstore-js is still at the beginning of its development.
 If you take a look at the library and find a way to improve it, please ping us.
 We'll be very greatful for any bug report or pull-request.

 ## Authors